 There is currently only one offering from Aquatru for countertop water filtration: the 4-stage Ultra Reverse Osmosis filtration system.
 The system is nearly twice as expensive as Berkey’s cheapest option, costing around $440.

-Aquatru’s only major product right now is its countertop water filtration system, but the company does sell some accessories to use alongside the system, including glass water bottles, a demineralization solution, and descaling powder.
+The company also sells some accessories to use alongside the system, including glass water bottles, a remineralization solution, and descaling powder.
 Additionally, you can buy an extra purified water tank for around $60, and a replacement tap water tank for around $40.